rs/rest-layer/README.md

 In parallel with the REST API handler, REST Layer is also able to handle GraphQL queries (mutation will come later).
 GraphQL is a query language created by Facebook which provides a common interface to fetch and manipulate data.
 REST Layer's GraphQL handler is able to read a [resource.Index](https://godoc.org/github.com/rs/rest-layer/resource#Index) and create a corresponding GraphQL schema.

 GraphQL doesn't expose resources directly, but queries.
 REST Layer take all the resources defined at the root of the `resource.Index` and create two GraphQL queries for each one.
 One query is just the name of the endpoint, so `/users` would result in `users` and another is the name of the endpoint suffixed with `List`, as `usersList`.
-The item queries takes an `id` parameter and the list queries take `skip`, `page`, `limit`, `filter` and `sort` parameters.
+The item query takes an `id` parameter and the list queries takes `skip`, `page`, `limit`, `filter` and `sort` parameters.
 All sub-resources are accessible using GraphQL sub-selection syntax.

 If your resource defines aliases, some additional GraphQL queries are exposed with their name constructed as the name of the resource suffixed with the name of the alias with a capital.
 So for `users` with an alias `admin`, the query would be `usersAdmin`.